 - Use platform safety settings.
 Most social apps have a "sensitive content" toggle in settings.
 Turn it to the most restrictive option.

 - Delete apps entirely if a particular platform is a consistent gateway.
-You can still access it through a filtered browser if needed, the extra friction helps.
+You can still access it through a filtered browser if needed, where the extra friction helps.

 Layering your defenses